nhtsai/notes/_posts/2021-10-26-probability-book.md

     * Sets are *unordered* by definition $(a,b) = (b,a)$, so a binomial coefficient counts the number of ways to choose $k$ objects out of $n$, *without replacement* and *without distinguishing between different orders*.
     * For $k \leq n$, $\binom{n}{k} = \frac{n (n-1) \dots (n-k+1)}{k!} = \frac{n!}{(n-k)!k!}$.
     * For $k > n, \binom{n}{k} = 0$.
+    * For naive definition problems, binomial coefficient can be used to calculate probabilities.
 * *Proof*: Let $A$ be set with $\lvert A \rvert = n$.
 Any subset of $A$ has size at most $n$, so $\binom{n}{k} = 0$ for $k > n$, or no ways to create a larger subset than what's available.
 If $k \leq n$, then sampling without replacement tells us there are $n(n-1) \dots (n-k+1)$ ways to make *ordered* choice of $k$ elements without replacement.
 But this overcounts each subset by $k!$ since order does not matter for binomial coefficient $(a,b) = (b,a)$, so we divide by $k!$ to get $\binom{n}{k} = \frac{n (n-1) \dots (n-k+1)}{k!} = \frac{n!}{(n-k)!k!}$.
 * *Example*: In a club of $n$ people, how many ways are there to choose 3 officers?
     * There are $\binom{n}{3} = \frac{n(n-1)(n-2)}{3!}$ possible ways.